-Proxy Statement Pursuant to Section 14(a)of the Securities and Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities and Exchange Act of 1934 $\,$

-Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: [X] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted ST. MARY LAND & EXPLORATION COMPANY (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Payment of Filing Fee (check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+2) Aggregate number of securities to which transaction ap plies: - 3) Per unit price or other underlying value of transactio pursuant to Exchange Act Rule 0-11 (Set forth the amou filing fee is calculated and state how it was determined to the context of n computed nt on which the ed): - 4) Proposed maximum aggregate value of transaction:

+5) Total fee paid:

+-

+[] Fee p paid previously with preliminary materials.

+[] Rule paid k box if any part of the fee is offset as provided by E $0-11(a)(2)$ and identify the filing for which the offse previously.
+Identify the previous filing by registrater, or the Form or Schedule and the date of its filing. tting fee was

+1) Amount Previously Paid:

+=

+2) Form, Schedule or Registration Statement Number:

+3) Filing party:

+4) Date filed:

+-

+April 12, 2002